u-blox/nrg-nina-b1/README.md

 * `D10` of the NINA-B1 EVK is configured as an input and connected to the `VBAT_SEC_ON` (active low) output of the BQ25505 chip.
 * `D11` of the NINA-B1 EVK is configured as an output and used to drive the base of Q1 on the TI BQ25505 EVM board (hence controlling whether `VOR` is on or not).
 * A u-blox SARA-N2xx EVK is configured so that all of the lower board is off (the lower board is still necessary as the SIM card holder is on the lower board): main power toggle switch is off, all slide switches are off (i.e. on the side towards the middle of the board) and the 3V8 jumper on the lower board (near the SIM) is removed.
 Power is then applied directly to the module by connecting `VOR` from the TI BQ25505 EVM to any one of pins 7, 8, 9 or 10 of J101 (ground is pin 1 on both J101 and J104).
-* The serial lines from the NINA-B1 module are connected to the SARA-N2xx module's serial lines and the CTS line of the NINA-B1 module is connected to ground (not sure if this is required or not).
+* The serial lines from the NINA-B1 module are connected to the SARA-N2xx module's serial lines and the CTS line of the NINA-B1 module is connected to ground.

 In pictures: